h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 [+] Done!
 ```

-Strace is used to debug and monitor the interactions between the executable process and the Linux kernel, visually showing the system calls for the TCP bind shell:
+Strace is used to debug and monitor the interactions between the executable process and the Linux kernel, visually showing the system calls for the TCP Bind shell:

 ```bash
 osboxes@osboxes:~/Downloads/SLAE$ strace -e socket,bind,listen,accept,dup2,execve ./shell_bind_tcp